What's the History of Your Cottage?

 To research the house's past ownership you'll want to find the 14-digit PIN number and legal description associated with the property.
 You can look up the PIN number and basic characteristics about the house and property on the Cook County Assessor website.
 Or you can look up the PIN number on the Cook County Recorder of Deeds website and find mortgage and deed documents for the property dating back to 1985.
 These documents usually include the legal description of the property which describes the lot and block number, name of the subdivision, and section, township and range:

-The staff at the tract department can make a copy of the ledger to save for your records.
+The staff at the tract department can make a copy of the ledger pages to save for your records.

 News of the Past

-Now that you've gathered the names of previous owners and previous addresses, try searching for these names in online newspaper databases.
+Now that you've gathered the names of previous owners and old addresses, try searching for these names and addresses in online newspaper databases.
 You can search the Chicago Tribune, Sun-Times and Chicago Defender archives for free with a Chicago Public Library card.
 Subscription newspaper archives like Newspapers.com and GenealogyBank can also be accessed for free at the Newberry Library.
 The Library of Congress Chronicling America archive contains a great number of smaller Chicago newspapers.
 Google Books, HathiTrust and the Internet Archive have scans of magazines and journals.
 Try searching every possible variation of the names and numbers that may have been misspelled by a reporter or misread by a computer.

 Searching newspapers for the old street name without a house number can sometimes turn up a record of a real estate sale or building permit for the property.
-In our example, searching for "Tinkham av" (with avenue spelled the old-fashioned way) found several nearby real estate sales.
+In our example, searching for "Tinkham av" (with Avenue spelled the old-fashioned way) found several nearby real estate sales.
 Searching again for the name "Diven" from the property record turned up others.

-While none of these articles are the exact address of our house, we might guess that Herman Hartman paid the same price for his empty lot from developer Thomas J. Diven as the $200 that J.L.
+While none of these articles refer to the exact address of our house, we might guess that Herman Hartman paid the same price for his empty lot from developer Thomas J. Diven as the $200 that J.L.
 Flannesy and A.M.
 Enk paid for their lots around the same time on the same block.
 A higher sale price between $1500 to $2000 might indicate that there was already a cottage on the lot built by the developer.
 If you are not able to find a building permit for the house, a newspaper real estate listing might give some clues to when the house was built and first sold.

 Residents and neighbors

 Once you've found a few names of early residents of your house in property records or newspaper articles you can search for them on FamilySearch, Ancestry or MyHeritage to find census records and other info about the families who once lived on your street.
 Search for the old or new address as a keyword search to find more names to connect with the address.
-You may wish to make a spreadsheet of reference dates and names, especially if the cottage has more than one apartment.
-For our house example, searching the keyword "406 Tinkham" on Ancestry found a voting registry from 1888 listing Herman Hartman living at this address.
-This was two years before the 1890 building permit for the brick cottage we found earlier.
-Therefore we might guess that the small wooden dwelling near the alley seen on the first Sanborn insurance map was a wood cottage built by the Hartman family in the fall of 1888 and their home while they built the brick cottage in the photo two years later.
+You may wish to make a spreadsheet to track census dates and names at your address, especially if the cottage has more than one apartment.

 Finding photos or more information about the families who lived in your cottage can be hit or miss depending on what is in public records or what descendants of the family might have shared on Ancestry or FamilySearch or other genealogy sites.
-The families listed in property records who lived longest at your house are more likely to have a relevant photo than shorter-term owners.
+The families listed in property records who lived longest at your house are more likely to have a relevant photo or info than shorter-term owners.

 Photos of the neighborhood

-The Chicago History Museum has many non-digitized photographs of Chicago streets organized by street name at the Abakanowicz Research Center and the Chicago Public Library has neighborhood collections of photos and other materials at several locations, but these collections are not as extensive as you might think.
+The Chicago History Museum has many non-digitized photographs of Chicago streets organized by street name at the Abakanowicz Research Center and the Chicago Public Library has neighborhood collections of photos and other materials at several regional locations, but these collections are not as extensive as you might think.
 In general the collections include more photographs of busy streets and larger houses than small cottages on side streets.
 You may have more luck with smaller-scale neighborhood history organizations such as the Edgewater Historical Society, Logan Square Preservation or other groups for your area.
 There are also many neighborhood Facebook Groups which might have more local knowledge of photo collections which might include your house.

 Have you found an interesting story about the history of your workers cottage?
 Please share with us!